 So it is important when you bring a German Shepherd puppy home to remember that these instincts need to be properly managed as he grows.

-German Shepherds can show signs of misplaced protectiveness to their families too if not properly exposed to social interactions.
+These dogs can show signs of misplaced protectiveness to their families too if not properly exposed to social interactions.

 Training and exercising your German Shepherd

-German Shepherds are born to be on the go.
+You might already know that these dogs are born to be on the go.

 They crave action, and their bodies and brains need a work out every single day.